sendgrid/docs/source/User_Guide/Settings/subusers.md

 1. Navigate to **Settings** and select **Subuser Management**.
 1. Click **Create New Subuser**.
 1. Enter the following required information into the corresponding fields:
-  * Username - The username your Subuser will use to send email and access the API.
+  * Username - The username your Subuser will use to send emails and access the API.
   * Email Address - The contact email address for this Subuser.
 This must be an active email account as SendGrid may contact a Subuser to provide support,  resolve sending and deliverability issues, or to enforce SendGrid's Terms of Service.
 Whenever we contact a Subuser, it is our policy to contact the parent account email address at the same time.
   * Password - The password your Subuser will use to access SendGrid.com.
-  * Avatar - A [gravatar](http://gravatar.com) will load when an email address is entered, making it easier to identify your Subusers in the Subuser list.
+  * Avatar - If you have [gravatar](http://gravatar.com), or globally recognized avatar, that you use for other applications, it is automatically associated with this Subuser when you enter an email address.
+This makes it easier to identify all of the Subusers attached to your account.

-1. Select the IP Address you wish to associate with the Subuser account.
+1. Assign an IP Address to the Subuser account.
-   When you create a SendGrid account and select a Pro 100k plan or higher, your account is assigned to a dedicated IP address.
-All of your mail sent through SendGrid will show as originating from this IP address, unless you have purchased additional IPs and assigned IP addresses to them or set up [IP Pools]({{root_url}}/API_Reference/Web_API_v3/IP_Management/ip_pools.html).
-You can see which other users are assigned to the same IP address, so you can keep similar senders together.

-If you need more IP addresses, please contact [SendGrid support]({{site.support_url}}).
+  You are assigned a dedicated IP address when you create a Pro 100k plan or higher.
+If you send at a high volume, and you're using Subusers to separate out your sending traffic, it's best practice to purchase a separate IP for each sending type.

 {% anchor h2 %}
 Manage Subusers